Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/2_Unix2.rst

     * Write a simple script that will count the number of entries in a fasta file
     * Use a variable to allow you to declare the file when you run the script
+    * Make your script *executable* with the command "chmod +x myscript.sh"
-    * Test it on each of the fasta files in the /nfs/course/genomes subdirectories
+    * Test it on each of the fasta files in the /nfs/course/PTB_551-0132-00/genomes subdirectories

+    .. hidden-code-block:: bash

+    # Simple script to count fasta entries in a file, fastacount.sh:
+    grep -c "^>" $1

+    # Run the script
+    ./fastacount.sh /nfs/course/PTB_551-0132-00/genomes/bacteria/escherichia/GCF_000005845.2_ASM584v2/GCF_000005845.2_ASM584v2_cds_from_genomic.fna

 Working on a computing cluster
 ------------------------------